 4. Review your finance options

 You may hit difficulties.
 The pandemic forced many businesses to look for loans and grants to keep going and manage vital functions such as payroll.

 Make sure you can survive cash shortfalls in the event of a cash crunch.
-Act quickly and decisively to turn around the situation—follow points one, two and three above to do this.
+Act quickly and decisively to turn the situation around—follow points 1, 2 and 3 above to do this.